chazmaniandinkle/booth-manager/README.md

   The default timeout is 5 minutes.
 Try again if needed.

 - **Session expires:**
   Sessions will eventually expire.
-Run `booth-auth login` to reauthenticate.
+Use the login button to reauthenticate.

 ### Download Issues
 - **Download failures:**
   Check your internet connection and Booth account status.

 - **Parallel download errors:**
-  Reduce the concurrency with `--concurrent 2` if you encounter issues.
+  Reduce the concurrency in the settings tab if you encounter issues.

 - **Large file downloads:**
   Ensure you have sufficient disk space for large downloads.